yabb85/controlP/docs/source/protocol.rst

 Directory information
 ~~~~~~~~~~~~~~~~~~~~~

-Instead of read the screen ifnormation of directoy you can request directly the information of directories and retrieve the picture associated.
+Instead of read the screen information of directory you can request directly the information of directories and retrieve the picture associated.

 +--------------------------------+-------------------+